 top of page

-Computational granular mechanics for natural and engineered granular materials in aggressive environments
+Computational mechanics for complex material/structure systems in aggressive environments

-We seek to develop state-of-the-art computational mechanics techniques for modeling the failure/damage of granular materials encountered in extreme environments (e.g., strong excitation in earthquakes, high-pressure compaction in manufacturing, etc.).
-These techniques allow us to access every particle's kinetics and kinematics information, which is essential to developing a simple yet effective method for large-scale applications.
-Current interests lie in incorporating contact-scale (e.g., tribology) and particle-scale (e.g., fracture) physics into our in-house simulation engine for applications involving dynamic loadings.
-Tools we use for developments include but are not limited to, variational phase-field approaches to fracture, contact mechanics, and CPU/GPU parallel computing.
-Lastly, we support modeling the response of particles' constituent material through our advanced material characterization and testing techniques (see below).
+We seek to develop state-of-the-art computational mechanics techniques for modeling the nonlinear behaviors of complex material/structure systems involving multi-body contact, friction, and fracture encountered in aggressive environments (e.g., strong excitation in earthquakes, high-pressure compaction in manufacturing, etc.).
+Granular media is a model example in this regard.
+These techniques allow us to access every unit's kinetics and kinematics information, which is essential to developing a simple yet effective method for large-scale applications.
+Current interests lie in incorporating tribological physics and dynamic fracture mechanics into our in-house simulation engine.
+Tools we use for developments include but are not limited to, variational phase-field approach to fracture, contact mechanics, and CPU/GPU parallel computing.
+Lastly, we support the constitutive modeling component through our advanced material characterization and testing techniques (see below).

-High-speed optical sensing with X-ray for fracture characterization of brittle structural materials under dynamic loadings
+High-speed optical sensing with X-ray for studying dynamic fracture of brittle structural materials

-Many granular materials (e.g., sand and ceramic powder) are made from structural materials that are brittle (e.g., fused silica, ceramics, certain types of polymers, etc.).
-Characterizing their fracture properties is essential for modeling the failure processes of granular materials.
-However, their high-stiffness and low-toughness properties make characterization using conventional image-based techniques (e.g., Digital Image Correlation) challenging.
+Brittle materials such as ceramic and glass find applications in many industry sectors from defense to consumer electronics.
+Characterizing and understanding these brittle materials' fracture properties is essential for safety-critical applications.
+However, their high-stiffness and low-toughness properties make investigations using conventional image-based techniques (e.g., Digital Image Correlation) challenging, especially when going beyond quasistatic loading conditions.
 We seek to overcome this challenge by adapting and developing high-speed optical sensing techniques that are compact in space yet effective with high spatial-temporal resolutions.
 Current research lies in integrating the Shack-Hartmann wavefront sensor (SHWFS) with X-ray phase contrast imaging (XPCI) to realize time-resolved in-situ multi-modal fracture characterization for a wide range of brittle materials from glass, ceramics, to polymers.
 In the long term, we wish to expand our research effort to additively manufactured materials/parts, providing fundamental insights into defect-modulated fracture processes.

 Rheophysics of heterogeneous granular flows

 Heterogeneous granular flows are ubiquitous in nature and industry, from landslides to pharmaceutical engineering, and even additive manufacturing.
 At the continuum scale, it is well known that they exhibit collisional, dense, and creep regimes, which can coexist in space.
 How to accurately predict and control such complex phenomena has many applications in both mitigating natural hazards and optimizing industrial processes.
 However, it still remains a challenge to establish a predictive granular rheology model due to the lack of understanding of the internal structure variation across different regimes and its interaction with the boundary.
-To address this challenge, we combine our in-house simulation engine and knowledge from network theory and machine learning to identify the essential particle-scale ingredients that correlate to the spatial phase transition observed at the continuum scale.
+To address this challenge, we combine our in-house simulation engine and knowledge from network theory and machine learning to identify the minimal set of particle-scale ingredients that are most relevant to spatial phase transition observed at the continuum scale.
 Our long-term goal is to build a predictive continuum theory with a unified microscopic interpretation.

-Granular materials by design for novel engineering applications
+Granular materials/structures by design for novel engineering applications

-Granular materials by design, or granular architected materials, are promising candidates for potential applications from wearable robotics to impact-resistant structures.
-Unlike conventional architected materials, granular architected materials introduce an additional dimension of discreteness to the design space.
+Granular material/structure by design, or architected granular material/structure, are promising candidates for potential applications from wearable robotics to impact-resistant structures.
+Unlike conventional architected materials, architected granular materials introduce an additional dimension of discreteness to the design space.
 This extra dimension creates great potential for realizing multifunctional design space.
 Current research interests lie in studying the static and dynamic properties of topologically interlocked granular solids and wave manipulations in mechanically disordered granular crystals.
 Our research in this direction is mostly computational, taking advantage of our in-house simulation engine; however, we actively collaborate with researchers from advanced manufacturing and experimental mechanics communities for model validation and research prototyping.

-Physics-based design of mesoscale material heterogeneity toward fracture-resistant brittle composites
+Physics-based design of mesoscale material heterogeneity toward fracture-resistant composites

 Machine learning-aided design of mechanically disordered granular crystals